metallurgical/supervisord-linux-mint/README.md

 # Creating a Configuration File

 This config file, having the Program/worker that can keep running always.
-You can your own conf file intead.
+You can create your own conf file intead.

 Once the Supervisor installation has completed, run `echo_supervisord_conf`.
 This will print a “sample” Supervisor configuration file to your terminal’s stdout.